gnosis/dex-research/dFusion/dFusionSpec.md

 	- check that the leaf is owned by sender by opening the accountIndexLeaf
 	- check that the nounce is valid and update it
 	- read the potentially fractional surplus of the order
-	- update the balance by substracting sell volume
+	- update the balance by subtracting sell volume
 	- if `FollowUpOrderOfAccount` == 0
 		- check that balance is positive
 	- else
-			Check that the other order referenced in `FollowUpOrderOfAccount` has the same receiver and it touches the balance
+		- Check that the other order referenced in `FollowUpOrderOfAccount` has the same receiver and it touches the balance
 	- update the balance by adding buy volume
 	- close balance leaves and update Merkle tree hashes
 	- Keep track of the total `selling surplus` per token